 To be eligible to vote in North Carolina, you must be 18 years old by the date of the General Election Day (Fall).
 17 year-olds may vote in Primary Elections (Spring/Summer) if they will be 18 by the date of the General Election.
 Click here for more information.

 If you attend Western Carolina University and have lived in Jackson County for 30 days, you are able to register and vote in this county.
 This registration is only valid for Jackson County, and you will need to re-register if you are to move to a different county.
-This applies to all forms of registration.
+This applies to all forms of voter registration.

 If you are an off-campus student living in Jackson County, you can register to vote with the address of your current residence.

 If you are an on-campus student, you can register to vote using your on-campus Residence Hall address as your residential address.
 Your residential address must be in Jackson County in order to vote in our elections.
-It is suggested that you provide your on-campus mailing address, but you may put your home address if that is where you would prefer to receive mail.
+It is suggested that you provide your on-campus mailing address, but you may put your home or a different address if that is where you would prefer to receive mail.

 Click Here to find addresses for WCU's Residence Halls.